wiktoriaa/RE-for-beginners/CONTRIBUTING.md

 Worry?
 ------
-Do not worry to write me about any mistakes you found, even if you are not very confident.
+Do not worry to bother me while writing me about any petty mistakes you found, even if you are not very confident.
 I'm writing for beginners, after all, so beginners' opinions and comments are crucial for my job.